 - For more information, call 631-548-6172

-Computed radiography enables x-ray and CAT (Computed Axial Tomography) scan images to be obtained digitally, without the use of film.
+Digital radiography enables x-rays to be obtained digitally, without the use of film.
 These digital images provide exquisite detail and allow for improved, more accurate diagnoses.
-Computed radiography decreases patient waiting time since the physicians will have almost instantaneous access to images — there is no film to process.
+Digital radiography decreases patient waiting time since the physicians will have almost instantaneous access to images — there is no film to process.
 Furthermore, the technology limits patients x-ray exposure to the absolute minimum.

 Most important, patients have the security of knowing that PBMC physicians can access radiological images via computer from their home or office — or from anywhere in the world where there is Internet access — via the Hospital's secure website.
 Within minutes of taking a digital x-ray, the emergency room staff can, for example, consult with an orthopedist at home, who can order treatment to begin immediately, even before he or she gets to the hospital.

-Peconic Bay Medical Center's recently renovated angiography suite contains state-of-the-art equipment to diagnose and treat diseases of the arteries and many other conditions.
+Peconic Bay Medical Center's Interventional/Angiography Department uses medical imaging and the expertise of highly skilled and trained Radiologists to diagnose and treat diseases of the arteries and many other conditions.
 Angiography is part of a larger subspecialty of radiology called interventional radiology.